mmu-webdesign/Level4-web-term-1/HTML/html02/01-html-document.md

 # Anatomy of an HTML document

-Individual HTML elements aren't very useful on their own.
-Next, let's examine how individual elements combine to form an entire HTML page:
+> Up until now we have focussed on individual elements and attributes, but individual HTML elements aren't very useful on their own.
+Next, let's examine how individual elements combine to form an entire HTML page.

+This is code/structure of every html document:

 ```
 <!DOCTYPE html>